tanovese/Landing-Page/README copy.md

 * It's done when the image includes a descriptive `alt` attribute. (done)

-* It's done when the page is deployed to GitHub Pages. (not done)
+* It's done when the page is deployed to GitHub Pages. (done)

 ## 💡 Notes